-- Describe the components of your solution. - What data protection applications can you integrate with? - Do you offer role-based access control (RBAC)? - Do you stand up disaster recovery copies? - Does your solution replicate? - Is your solution on-prem, hybrid, or cloud-based? - What purchasing models do you offer? - What upgrade or trade-in programs do you offer? - What reporting is included in the solution?
+- Describe the components of your solution. - What data protection applications can you integrate with? - Do you offer role-based access control (RBAC)? - How do you stand up disaster recovery copies? - Does your solution replicate? - Is your solution on-prem, hybrid, or cloud-based? - What purchasing models do you offer? - What upgrade or trade-in programs do you offer? - What reporting is included in the solution?

-- · What certifications are part of the solution? - What is your solution compliant with? - What protocols does your solution work with? - Does your solution require specific hardware? - How are updates installed? - How do you protect against deletion, ransomware, and intentional deletion? - What third-party ransomware detection providers can you integrate with?
+- What certifications are part of the solution? - With what is your solution compliant with? - With what protocols does your solution work with? - Does your solution require specific hardware? - How are updates installed? - How do you protect against deletion, ransomware, and intentional deletion? - With what third-party ransomware detection providers can you integrate with?

-- Does your solution provide orchestration for recovery from zero-day attacks? - Can your solution provide snapshot, clone, and replication capabilities to protect against malware, accidental deletion, data corruption, technology failure, or site failure? - Does your solution provide backup immutability? - Describe options for creating snapshots, replicating data, and managing malware. - Describe any additional security capabilities that differentiate your solution.
+- Does your solution provide orchestration for recovery from zero-day attacks? - Can your solution provide snapshot, clone, and replication capabilities to capabilities to secure data from malware, accidental deletion, data corruption, technology failure, or site failure? - Does your solution provide backup immutability? - Describe options for creating snapshots, replicating data, and managing malware. - Describe any additional security capabilities that differentiate your solution.